anisurrahman072/React-Native-News-2024/React-Native-News/React-Native-New-Architecture.md

-# How does React Native work behind the scenes? 🚀
+# All about React Native New Architecture 🎯

 Hey **React native** Developers,